About Mardi Himal Trek

 A few hours of climb through the rhododendron forest will takes us to Middle camp followed by Badal Danda.
 Badal Danda offers a stunning view of Mardi Himal, Annapurna South, Hiuchuli, Gangapurna, Machhapuchhre and Mardi Himal itself.
 From here the trail breaks out above tree line.
 The trail continues along the Mardi Himal ridge, through scarce vegetation, mainly on grass with some isolated rhododendron bushes along the way.
 Look out for the colourful Danphe pheasant on this section of the trail.
 The lodge at High Camp is larger than lodges at Low Camp and Forest Camp.
 Overnight Stay in Tea House.

 The plan for today is to wake early for sunrise view of the mountains then after an early breakfast walk up the ridge towards Mardi Himal Base Camp.
 There is a well-established trail through the grass with a couple of steeper sections however overall, not too challenging.
 Look out for the dzokpo (yak/ cow crossbreds) grazing up here as well as Danphe pheasant.
 In the summer the sheep and goats from lower villages are brought up to graze in this area so you will pass a number of herder’s huts along the way.
-After three hours of wqlk, you should reach Base Camp at the elevation of 4500m.
+After three hours of walk, you should reach Lower Base Camp at the elevation of 4250m.
 This is where one can look into the Annapurna Sanctuary.
 The panorama view is spectacular, you will be presented with stunning view of Dhaulagiri, Annapurna South, Hiunchuli and Machhapuchhre (Fishtail).
-We come back to High camp for lunch.
-Overnight Stay at High Camp.
+We come back to High camp for lunch, then we will descent to Badal Danda Camp.
+Overnight Stay at Badal Danda Camp.

 Cost of transportation to and from.(Pokhra to Pokhra)